 - 1. Take immediate actions to the detailed recommendations in this report. - 2.
-Certificates that can be trusted or SSL Certificate Chain contains RSA keys less than 2048 bits should be corrected. - 3.
-SSL medium Strength cipher suites should not be allowed for SSL connections. - 4.
-We recommend applying the most recent patches for your endpoints, since we have identified that 75% of the devices used for the TAS service have outdated software installed. - 5.
-It is recommended to review the host with IP 201.218.212.9, which is presenting an Internet Key Exchange (IKE) vulnerability Aggressive Mode with Pre-Shared Key.
-The following is requested: - Disable aggressive mode if it is compatible. - Do not use the pre-shared key for authentication if possible. - If the use of the pre-shared key cannot be avoided, use very strong keys. - If possible, do not allow VPN connections from any IP address. - 6.
-It is recommended to disable SSL 2.0 and 3.0.
-Use TLS 1.1 (with approved encryption sets) or higher instead.
+Invalid certificates should be corrected so that they are trusted, even more so when the service is exposed to the internet. - 3.
+SSL Certificate Chain contains RSA keys less than 2048 bits should be corrected. - 4.
+SSL medium Strength cipher suites should not be allowed for SSL connections.
+This is corrected by Enabling TLS 1.2 or higher and disabling all previous vulnerable versions. - 5.
+We recommend applying the most recent patches for your endpoints, since we have identified that 75% of the devices used for the TAS service have outdated software installed. - 6.
+It is recommended to attend to host with IP 201.218.212.9, which is presenting an Internet Key Exchange (IKE) vulnerability Aggressive Mode with Pre-Shared Key.
+The following is recommended: - Disable aggressive mode if it is compatible. - Do not use the pre-shared key for authentication if possible. - If the use of the pre-shared key cannot be avoided, use very strong keys.